vyahello/badoo-liker/README.md

 ### Launch script
 Before execution please configure badoo config setup file (`setup.yaml`).
-For local execution you have to [download](https://chromedriver.chromium.org) & run `chromedriver` from the cli:
+For local execution you have to [download](https://chromedriver.chromium.org) (as we support `Chrome only` for now) & run `chromedriver` from the cli:
 ```bash
 ~ chromedriver
 ```
+We use [selenium-grid](https://www.vinsguru.com/selenium-grid-setup-using-docker) to make it compatible with different OS/browsers (in future) mostly using `docker-compose.yaml` file.

 Then just run script from the root directory of the project:
 ```bash